top of page

 A major goal for the Save Smith Baker Foundation is to establish a Southeast Asian Refugee Museum in the Smith Baker Center, with a focus on the resettlement of refugees in Lowell and the contribution that these immigrants and their children have made and are making in the city.

-While saving the Smith Baker Center is a longer-term project, in the meantime, we are currently working on creating a traveling Southeast Asian Refugee Museum.
-We will do this with engaging interactive, and immersive exhibits that will travel together to various venues around Lowell before occupying its permanent home.
+While saving the Smith Baker Center is a longer-term project, in the meantime, we are currently developing a traveling Southeast Asian Refugee Museum.
+We are creating this museum with engaging interactive, and immersive exhibits that will travel together to various venues around Lowell before occupying its permanent home.

 The museum will contain exhibits about history, music, dance, sculpture, paintings, photography, graphic arts, textile arts, food, and religion.